Ryan Firebee: Modern use

 The Firebee target drone has proven successful and remains in operation with the U.S. Navy and Air Force.
 Firebees have also served with the Canadian Armed Forces and Japan Self-Defense Forces, with Japanese Firebees built by Fuji Heavy Industries.
 A small number were also supplied to NATO programs.
 More than 7,000 Firebees have been built, with 1,280 of these being first generation variants.

 In the late 1990s Teledyne Ryan, using company funds, configured two Firebees with cameras and communications electronics to provide real-time intelligence for battlefield target acquisition and damage assessment.
 These two UAVs, named Argus, were used in a USAF "Green Flag" exercise to relay images in real time from the test range in Nevada to stations in Florida.

 Five BQM-34-53 Extended Range Firebees were also used to lay chaff corridors during the 2003 invasion of Iraq.
 The drones were modernized by Northrop Grumman in a fast-response program earlier that year, being fitted with chaff dispensers and other improvements including GPS-based programmable waypoint guidance systems (which may or not have been added by the upgrade program).
 These Firebees were delivered for service in charcoal-black paint schemes.
 Only one DC-130 drone launcher aircraft remained in the U.S. military's inventory at the time and was not immediately operational due to a malfunction.
 Two Firebees were ground-launched on the first night of the operation; the other three were air-launched by the DC-130 on the second night of the operation.
 The drones flew until they ran out of fuel and crashed.
 Iraqi TV broadcast footage of the wrecks while describing them as piloted aircraft.

-The last Firebee was delivered in 2002, but Northrop Grumman is hoping for new orders, and the company is implementing upgrades for existing machines such as GPS programmable waypoint navigation systems and satellite links.
+The last Firebee was delivered in 2002.